-Even before the industrialization of the modern world, natural disasters have been a fact of life.
-There are records of the migratory travels of Native Americans away from coastal Florida specifically to avoid seasonal hurricanes.
-However, with the modernization of many societies worldwide and the changes our industrial activities have brought to the environment, many weather related natural disasters have gained in both frequency and intensity.
-This translates to in increased global impact of natural disasters at all levels.
+Even before the industrialization of the modern world, natural disasters have been an inevitable part of life.
+There are records of the migratory travels of Native Americans away from coastal Florida specifically to avoid seasonal hurricanes, and natural disasters can be found across many texts and stories throughout history.
+As a result of human-driven climate change, many natural disasters have seen an increase in both frequency and intensity.
+Floods and fires that would have happened once a generation, are now seen on the scale of years.
+This translates to increased global impact of natural disasters at all levels.

-At the individual level, the impact can often be felt physically, mentally and emotionally.
-Natural disasters cause destruction of property, loss of financial resources, and personal injury or illness.
-The loss of resources, security and access to shelter can lead to massive population migrations in lesser-developed countries.
+At the individual level, the negative impacts of natural disasters can often be felt physically, mentally and emotionally.
+Natural disasters can cause destruction of property, loss of financial resources, and personal injury or illness.
+The loss of resources, security and access to shelter can lead to massive population migrations in many countries.

-Just as a natural can change the landscape of our personal lives as well as aspects of our community, so too can different types of disasters drastically alter the natural environment.
+Just as nature can change the landscape of our personal lives as well as aspects of our community, so too can different types of disasters drastically alter the natural environment.
 The cyclones that occurred in Myanmar in 2008, or the wildfires that spread throughout California in 2009 are examples of how areas of land that detail whole ecosystems can be dramatically damaged or transformed from a single disaster event.
-On a larger scale, the debate regarding how to address global climate change and the resulting natural impacts is further punctuated by estimates of sea level increases that will completely swamp some island nations.
-Furthermore, the rapid desalination of salt water oceans caused by melting glaciers could deprive the world of 30 percent or more of its edible fish supply, and the loss of coral reefs from the same cause would put numerous coastal regions in jeopardy of tidal waves and surges.